NikkaLuna/kafka-delta-streaming-pipeline/README.md

 ## Cost and Infrastructure Optimization

+I included cost and cluster tracking because in real data platforms, performance is only half the story - how much a workflow costs to run matters too.

 This project includes several practical cost/performance controls:

 -   **spot instances + auto-termination** on Databricks clusters